 Several buses connect Dublin to the city centre and their terminal is just outside the Dublin airport arrival hall.

 Head right as you leave the building and you will see them in front of you: they are double-decker buses, yellow and blue in color.

 These buses are part of the Dublin bus network and are the cheapest (and longest) option to go from the airport to Dublin city centre and the South of the city.

-While convenient if you have accommodation on their routes or if you are on a strict budget, I do not recommend taking the normal bus if you only have limited time in the city pr have accommodation more than a few stops away.
+While convenient if you have accommodation on their routes or if you are on a strict budget, I do not recommend taking the normal bus if you only have only one weekend in Dublin or have accommodation more than a few stops away.